 - Tie must touch the top of your belt buckle and pants must touch the top of your shoes.

-- Tattoos should be covered and piercings must be removed.
+- Tattoos should be covered and facial piercings should be removed.

 - Avoid heavy cologne or aftershave.

-- Avoid spiky hairdos and excessive hair gel.
-Also, make sure facial hair is well-groomed.
+- Avoid outlandish hairdos and excessive hair gel.
+Make sure facial hair is well-groomed.